IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 **Property**
-The keys (of type Slot) of the following two mappings are always past the current slot: the future application versions (favs) and the future genesis delegation mapping (fdms).
+The keys (of type Slot) of the following two mappings are always past the current slot: the future application versions (favs) and the future genesis delegation mapping (fGenDelegs).
-The favs slots can appear in any current or future epoch, but the fdms slots can be at most one epoch into the future.
+The favs slots can appear in any current or future epoch, but the fGenDelegs slots can be at most one epoch into the future.

 **Property**